tvgb/capacitor-tts-plugin/README.md

-# capacitor-tts-plugin
+# Capcacitor Text-To-Speech plugin
-Capacitor plugin for text to speech for iOS. (and soon Android)
+Capacitor plugin for text to speech for iOS and Android.

 [![NPM Version][npm-image]][npm-url]

 ## Platforms
 iOS 11+
+Android 10+

+Other versions may also work, but these two are the only ones that have been tested.

 ## Install